itsme-swe/Movieflixgpt_webapp/README.md

         - Background image added below the &lt;Header /&gt; component inside &lt;div /&gt; tag.
         - Created &lt;form&gt;Sign In&lt;/form&gt;
         - Writing an function to toggle **Sign In Form**, if somebody click on **Sign Up** button the **Sign In** form get changed into **Signup** Form.
         - Writing validation_logic to authenticate the information entered by user while Sign IN or Sign Up.
 Created seprate file **validationLogic.js** in **utils folder .**

      3. Browse Component

+2. Setting up Google firebase to deploy our app